cnio-bu/bollito/tutorials/pbmc/README.md

 - Splicing expression matrix (from Velocyto mode).
 - Alignment and quantification summaries.

-It is reccomended to check the alignment statistics to detect posible errors.
+It is recommended to check the alignment statistics to detect posible errors.

 ### 3. Single-cell QC